powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.4.45 Add: -GUI Notify added to Settings.
+Turn GUI notifications on or off.

+        Note: GUI Notifications are always on for Videoinfox -a and videoinfox -l keyboard shortcuts.

 ###  v5.4.44 Add: mpv save notification added to the Play Queue